rundfunk47/stinsen/README.md

 # ViewModel Support

-`@EnviromentObject` can only be use via a view.
-Stinsen provides two methods of passing the router to the ViewModel.
+Since `@EnvironmentObject` only can be accessed within a `View`, Stinsen provides two methods of passing the router to the ViewModel.

 ## Via onAppear